xyr11/xtrike-bot/README.md

 Ready as <Bot username>! 🤖 (<Date and time>)
 ```

+##### For Replit users:
+Just press the big "Run" button.

-If you're on Replit and you want to update to the latest version of Node manually due to new builds, enter `npm run replit-node-latest` on your shell (beside the console).
+If you want to update to the latest version of Node manually due to new builds, enter `npm run replit-node-latest` on your shell (beside the console).

 ### Customizing the bot
 You can customize the bot by replacing the default value of the optional variables on your `config.js` file.